KVM-VMI/nitro/doc/source/commandline.rst

 If the output file is not specified, Nitro prints the event stream to standard output.

+.. cmdoption :: -o FILE, --out FILE

+   Specify where the recorded events are saved.

 By default, Nitro tries to use a suitable backend based on the guest's operating system for extra information.
 If only low-level events are desired, the ``--nobackend`` option can be used to disable the extra analysis.